-INPEA Position Statement
+INPEA Position Statement School Choice

-Today, one in four of Indiana’s elementary and secondary schools are privately funded; ten percent of all K-12 students attend them.
+One in four of Indiana’s elementary and secondary schools are privately funded; ten percent of all K-12 students attend them.
 Strong statements of mission and purpose define these non-public schools.
 These schools encompass the values and needs of the families they serve and they are accountable directly to their families and sponsoring communities.
 They are religious and secular, large and small, urban and rural.
 They serve diverse economic populations and are multi-ethnic and multi-cultural.

 Most parents who currently choose non-public schools for their children exercise their constitutional right at significant cost and personal sacrifice; they bear a dual burden of paying school tuition while also contributing their share of taxes to support government-funded schools.
 The education of children in Indiana’s non-public schools provides substantial annual tax savings to the people of this state.